Apply to the Program

 For help with the application, please download and view these instructions.

-Make sure that you apply to the University of Colorado, College of Nursing, Integrated Nursing Pathway.
+Make sure that you apply to the University of Colorado (not University of Colorado - Denver).
+Then scroll down and find the Integrated Nursing Pathway.
 There is an application fee of $50.
 You will also need to send a copy of all college transcripts to NursingCAS, as well as CCD.

 You will need to submit a resume and you must submit two references (names and email addresses for contacting by NursingCAS, one of which needs to be an academic reference.
 You also need a letter of reference from each of your references which you will upload into the NursingCAS application.
 You will also need to submit a 500-word essay written in your own words, which addresses all three of the following prompts: 1) Describe your perceptions and attitude about nursing today.
 In your answer, identify current information about the field of nursing, including the commitments, expectations and career options; 2) What do you believe are the demands of a nursing education and how have you prepared to make this significant change to your current situation; 3) Describe an experience or encounter that illustrates what you would bring to the INP program in terms of diversity and inclusion.